Skull base chondrosarcoma

 Pathology report on repeat surgery.

-The sections show a moderately cellular tumour with a lobulated architecture.
+The sections show a moderately cellular tumor with a lobulated architecture.
 There are aggregates of epithelioid cells in blue-tinged chondroid-like stroma.
-The tumour cells have mildly enlarged and hyperchromatic nuclei, angulated nuclear contour, small nucleoli and small to moderate amounts of clear vacuolated to eosinophilic cytoplasm.
+The tumor cells have mildly enlarged and hyperchromatic nuclei, angulated nuclear contour, small nucleoli and small to moderate amounts of clear vacuolated to eosinophilic cytoplasm.
 No mitoses or necrosis is seen.
-Sections of the bone show tumour infiltrating into the medullary spaces.
-The tumour cells are S-100 positive.
+Sections of the bone show tumor infiltrating into the medullary spaces.
+The tumor cells are S-100 positive.
 There is focal staining for M2A.
 EMA staining is equivocal.
 CAM5.2, AE1/3, CK19 and CEA are negative.

-The radiology has also been reviewed and chondrosarcoma is favoured over chordoma.
+The radiology has also been reviewed and chondrosarcoma is favored over chordoma.

-Final diagnosis : Skull base tumour: Recurrent grade II chondrosarcoma.
+Final diagnosis : Skull base tumor: Recurrent grade II chondrosarcoma.